 Do Marijuana and CBD Help Ataxia?
 Final Thoughts

-However, it is essential to consult a physician before using either CBD oil or marijuana for ataxia.
+It is essential to consult a physician before using either CBD oil or marijuana for ataxia.
 It is also important to conduct in-depth research before making a purchase and ensuring you choose the most appropriate product for you.